MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/configure-always-encrypted-enclaves.md

 #### Steps

 1. Prepare an SSMS query window with Always Encrypted and enclave computations enabled for the database connection.
-See Section Preparing an SSMS Query Window with Always Encrypted Enabled.
+For details, see [Prepare an SSMS Query Window with Always Encrypted Enabled](#prepare-an-ssms-query-window-with-always-encrypted-enabled).

 2. In the query window, issue the use the [ALTER TABLE (Transact-SQL)](https://docs.microsoft.com/sql/t-sql/statements/alter-table-transact-sql) statement with the ALTER COLUMN clause, specifying the following in the ENCRYPTED WITH clause: